TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationOptions/Index.rst

 wrap          wrap field
 ============= ==========================

-Once you saved the configuration in the Extension Manager, it will be stored in :php:`$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['your_extension_key']` as an array.
+Once you saved the configuration in the Settings module, it will be stored in :php:`$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['your_extension_key']` as an array.